 Seizures are a rare but serious complication that occurs during alcohol detox.
-Seizures can happen as early as day two during detox, but delirium tremens (DTs) can appear on days 3-4.
+They can happen as early as day 2 during detox, while delirium tremens (DTs) can appear on days 3-4.
+The DTs occur in about 5% of those who begin an alcohol detox.
 During the DTs, the person has a high risk of having alcohol withdrawal seizures.

-There are some factors that can cause symptoms to be more severe in some people.
-These include:
+There are some factors that can cause symptoms to be more severe in some people:

 - How long the heavy drinking has lasted.